r0d3r1ck0rd0n3z/bikemaps/openseadragon/taipei-variant-3_stitch_files/readme.md

-This direcotry contains webp images
+This directory contains webp images